ldpliu/acm-promt/README.md

 # Why
-Provide a tools to use AI to make ACM more easy to use, and make the AI tool more accurate
+Provide a tools to use AI to make ACM more easy to use, and make the AI tool behavior more accurate and controlled.

 # acm-promt